2024 Canadian Soccer League season

 The 2024 Canadian Soccer League season was the 27th season under the Canadian Soccer League name.
 The season began with the Royal CSL Cup tournament on May 31, 2024, while the regular season officially started on June 14, 2024.
-The regular season concluded on September 28, 2024, with the Serbian Whites Eagles winning their sixth divisional title.
+The regular season concluded on September 28, 2024, with the Serbian White Eagles winning their sixth divisional title.

 The playoffs were originally scheduled to commence on October 6, 2024, with the championship final set for October 13, 2024, but were canceled due to financial and venue issues for the second consecutive season.

 Summary

 The season began with the second edition of the Royal CSL Cup tournament in honor of former league announcer Enio Perruzza.
 The final would consist of Scarborough SC and the Serbian White Eagles, with the Serbs winning the tournament.
 In the initial stages of the regular season, the Serbs would maintain the lead until midway through the season, with Scarborough defeating them to take the lead.
 Scarborough held the lead until the final match of the campaign.
 In the season's final game, a three-way tie between Scarborough, the Serbs, and the Toronto Falcons enabled them to claim the regular-season title.
 Ultimately, the White Eagles would secure the title by defeating Scarborough.

 Originally, a postseason was scheduled, but for the second consecutive season, it was canceled due to financial and venue considerations.